bfortuner/ml-glossary/docs/multiclass_logistic_regression.rst

 Multiclass Logistic Regressor
 ==============================

-We'll quickly work through the code for the multiclass logistic regressors here, but without too much detail as it is assumed that you've already learned the binary logistic regression in :doc:`logistic_regression`
+We'll quickly work through the code for the multiclass logistic regressors here, but without too much detail as it is assumed that you've already learned the binary logistic regression in :doc:`logistic_regression`.

 Sigmoid and Prediction
 ----------------------